practicalli/spacemacs/docs/spacemacs-basics/evil-tools/replacing-text-across-projects.md

 # Replacing text across projects

-If you have `ripgrep`, `ag` (silver searcher), `pt` or `ack` installed, replacing an occurrence of text in several files can be performed via [helm-ag](https://github.com/syohex/emacs-helm-ag).
+If you have `ripgrep`, `ag` (silver searcher), `pt` or `ack` installed, replacing an occurrence of text in several files can be performed via [:fontawesome-brands-github: helm-ag](https://github.com/syohex/emacs-helm-ag).

 ## Example